JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 ## Incremental compilation

-The Kotlin Gradle plugin supports incremental compilation.
+The Kotlin Gradle plugin supports incremental compilation, which is enabled by default for Kotlin/JVM and Kotlin/JS projects.
 Incremental compilation tracks changes to files in the classpath between builds so that only the files affected by these changes are compiled.
-Incremental compilation works with [Gradle's build cache](#gradle-build-cache-support) and supports [compilation avoidance](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_compile_avoidance).
+This approach works with [Gradle's build cache](#gradle-build-cache-support) and supports [compilation avoidance](https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_compile_avoidance).

-Incremental compilation is supported for Kotlin/JVM and Kotlin/JS projects, and is enabled by default.
+For Kotlin/JVM, incremental compilation relies on classpath snapshots, which capture the API structure of modules to determine when recompilation is necessary.
+You can configure classpath snapshots as **fine-grained** or **coarse-grained**, depending on the level of detail required:

+* **Fine-grained snapshots** track changes within class members, such as fields or properties.
+This setting minimizes the scope of recompilation by targeting only files affected by specific member changes.
+To maintain performance, the Kotlin Gradle plugin skips creating fine-grained snapshots for `.jar` files in the Gradle cache.
+* **Coarse-grained snapshots** track changes only at the class level, resulting in smaller snapshots but a broader recompilation scope.
+This setting is useful for classes that change infrequently, such as external libraries.

 > Kotlin/JS projects use a different incremental compilation approach based on history files.
 >